Web Analytics

 The first thing you should know is that there is a difference between microphones for live performances and for recordings.
 In this article, we will focus exclusively on studio microphones.
 I have tried out numerous options available to many rappers and singers today, and after doing tons of research, I’ve narrowed it down to a few to help you on your shopping adventure.

 What’s your budget?
-Let’s be honest: If you want a relatively powerful setup, you will have to spend a bit of money, not just on a solid microphone but also on accessories like a microphone stand, a pop filter, or a shock mount.
+Let’s be honest: If you want a relatively robust setup, you will have to spend a bit of money, not just on a solid microphone but also on accessories like a microphone stand, a pop filter, or a shock mount.
 And of course, an audio interface and a computer with the DAW of your choice.

 What type of microphone?